 How Cats Get Worms

-- From their mother’s milk
+- Drinking their mother’s infected milk

-- From fleas carrying worms
+- Getting bitten by fleas carrying worms

 Types of Worms in Cats and Their Symptoms

-- Lungworms: These can cause pneumonia.
+- Lungworms: These can cause pneumonia, lung disease, and trouble breathing.4

 Other symptoms of worms in cats